 EFP Fee Schedule

-EFP fees were originally set by regulation in Section 704, Title 14, California Code of Regulations and apply to both commercial and recreational marine fishing activities.
+EFP fees were originally set by regulation in Section 704, Title 14, CCR, and apply to both commercial and recreational marine fishing activities.
 These initial fees will be adjusted annually and the current year fees are available on the Department's License and Revenue Branch webpage and may be obtained by contacting the EFP Coordinator.

 |EFP Fee Item